 Russ Urban, President, High Hotels Ltd., addressed about 75 staff, community members, elected officials, and onlookers during a ceremony at which the electric power switched over to renewable energy at the Courtyard by Marriott in Lancaster, Pa.
 The hotel is owned and operated by High Hotels.

 Pennsylvania isn’t exactly a Sun Belt state, so people may ask if a location at 40˚ North latitude receives enough sunlight to make a solar electric system viable.
-The answer is Yes, and while Lancaster isn’t the world’s #1 location for solar power potential, it is still quite good averaging 3.8 kWh/m2 daily available sunlight.
+The answer is yes, and while Lancaster isn’t the world’s #1 location for solar power potential, it is still quite good, averaging 3.8 kWh/m2 daily available sunlight.

 Five factors determine a location’s solar potential: latitude, cloud cover, elevation, shading, and aerosols, which are minute particles suspended in the atmosphere.
 Using these criteria, scientists have determined that the place on Earth with the best solar potential is the Atacama Desert on the West Coast of South America.

 Pennsylvania receives about 2/3 the solar radiation of states in the Southwest U.S.; in 2016 it ranked 18th for solar kWh produced.
-As one of 29 states with a Renewable Portfolio Standard, Pennsylvania is required to obtain at least 0.5 percent of its electricity from solar by 2021.
+As one of 29 states with a Renewable Portfolio Standard, Pennsylvania was required to obtain at least 0.5 percent of its electricity from solar by 2021.